 notice

-University of Tokyo Co-op Sake Festival to be held for the first time in five years
+The University of Tokyo Co-op Sake Festival will be held for the first time in five years to support the Noto Peninsula earthquake reconstruction efforts in 2024.

-On Tuesday, February 13, 2024, the University of Tokyo Co-op Sake Festival was held at the Second Dining Hall for the first time in five years since November 2019
+On Tuesday, February 13, 2024, the University of Tokyo Co-op Sake Festival was held in the Second Dining Hall for the first time in five years since November 2019.

-This project was undertaken with the aim of making the University of Tokyo Co-op a place of relaxation and relaxation for the community of university members, allowing people to connect with each other and deepen their interactions
+This project was initiated by the University of Tokyo Co-op with the aim of providing a place of relaxation and respite for the university community, allowing people to connect and deepen their relationships.

-Through the COVID-19 pandemic, the University of Tokyo Co-op has come to deeply recognize that connections between people are the very foundation of a co-op that is rooted in the university community.
-We will continue to promote initiatives that contribute to the relaxation and well-being of the community, so we ask that all members use and participate
+Through the COVID-19 pandemic, the University of Tokyo Co-op has reaffirmed that interpersonal connections are the foundation of a co-op rooted in the university community.
+We will continue to promote initiatives that contribute to community relaxation and respite, and we hope that all members will use and participate.

 Note 1) We received full support from Takasakiya, located in front of the University of Tokyo's Faculty of Agriculture, in selecting and ordering the sake